 I was wrong.
 But life?

 The prosecutor offered me a deal: plead guilty and get 20 years.
 But the sentencing guidelines for the charge at play (conspiracy to sell cocaine) called for no more than 17 years.
 So, I exercised my right to go to trial.
 What I didn’t know at the time was the ability of the prosecutor and judge to include both acquitted and “relevant” conduct.
-For me, the former was a gun-possession charge for which I was found not guilty, and the former were accusations made by the prosecutor that were never part of my formal charges and thus not considered by the jury (for example, an allegation that I was somehow communicating with one of the jurors).
+For me, the former was a gun-possession charge for which I was found not guilty, and the latter were accusations made by the prosecutor that were never part of my formal charges and thus not considered by the jury (for example, an allegation that I was somehow communicating with one of the jurors).

 Here’s what’s really wrong about that: When considering relevant conduct, the court is only required to decide if the “preponderance of the evidence” supports the defendant’s guilt—far from the “beyond-reasonable-doubt” standard a jury must use in reaching its verdict.